 It’s beginning to look a lot like Christmas as people deck their halls with fir, pine, spruce and other popular conifers.
 But for some, having a lush evergreen as their holiday showpiece just isn't enough.
 Across the country, people are innovating by taking their holiday decorating skills to the next level and using whatever materials are abundant in their local areas.
 From dusty tumbleweeds in Arizona to rusted lobster pots in Massachusetts, welcome to the United States of Christmas Trees.

 Tumbleweed Tree, Chandler, Arizona

-For the past 60 years, the citizens of Chandler, a suburb of Phoenix have been kicking off the winter holidays with a celebration under the twinkling lights of an enormous tumbleweed Christmas tree.
+For the past 61 years, the citizens of Chandler, a suburb of Phoenix have been kicking off the winter holidays with a celebration under the twinkling lights of an enormous tumbleweed Christmas tree.
 Each autumn, city workers begin foraging the Sonoran Desert with pitchforks in search of the dried up plants that have detached from their roots, a common sight in these parts—and a familiar set piece to any true spaghetti western fan.
-Once they've amassed enough, the workers use wire frames to connect the tumbleweeds into the shape of a Christmas tree, and then spraying it with flame retardant, paint and handfuls of glitter.
-Topped with a star, this year’s tree will tower 35 feet in height.
+Once they've amassed enough, the workers use wire frames to connect the tumbleweeds into the shape of a Christmas tree, and then spray the whole thing with flame retardant, paint and handfuls of glitter.
+Topped with a star and 1,200 holiday lights, this year’s tree will include close to 1,000 tumbleweeds and tower over 25 feet in height.

 Singing Christmas Tree, Muskegon, Michigan